 - Pulsating or throbbing areas on the ‘screen.’

 - Change in images when switching from inhaling to exhaling.

 - The speed at which images change.

 - Spots of non-grayscale colors on the image.

 - Irregular images.

+For example, a pulsating area on my idle visions (particularly at the bottom of the ‘screen’) may indicate I’m not relaxed.
+It may also appear when I breathe intensively.
 After getting acquainted with my idle vision, I managed to spot more subtle indications.
-For example, I often see spirals in my idle vision when I hyperventilate.
+For example, I often see spirals when I hyperventilate intensively.